How Perspective Shapes Your Journey

 2. Bewildered.
 Um… Do I know you?
 You are looking at me funny.

 3. Snarling.
-Then that asshole is in for a treat.
 You can walk away unaffected, and they can continue to be in their shit space, OR you can dole out some of your sacred sunshine and turn their day around.

 Being conscious of mood cycles.
-Many medical conditions impact people’s moods- Hello PMS.
+Many medical conditions impact people’s moods.
 Understanding whether you are being impacted by external factors or if you are internalizing events can help with your perception.
 Having the support of a medical professional can help get you resolve it through therapy and/or medication.

 Shutting down our inner critic.
 A friend calls this the “shitty committee,” often driven by fear or misunderstandings and lathered up by our own inner dialog.
-Basically, bitch sesh, party of 1.
-It takes a conscious effort to break free of these progressive negative thought patterns.
-I’ve heard plenty of stories about people feeling judged for eating alone in a restaurant.
-Let me tell you, that family at the next table over, laughing and having a good time, doesn’t give a shit if you are eating by yourself.
+Basically, bitch sesh, party of one.
+And it takes a conscious effort to break free of these progressive negative thought patterns.

 How travel impacts your perception.